DylanAllen/noiiice/README.md

 The web app files are in `apps/app/` All of the CSS files are in the *assets* folder.

-You can redepoy the web app without a complete serverless deploy.
+You can re-depoy the web app without a complete serverless deploy.
 You can do this by running:

 ```bash
 sls buildNuxtApp --stage dev